POETRY & PROSE

 Poems in Dwarf Artist Coalition’s “Looking Back & Looking Ahead” show at Little People of America Convention, July 2018

-“My body is as old as precambrian earth” in Rogue Agent, Dec.
+“My body is as old as precambrian earth” in Rogue Agent Journal, Dec.
 1, 2017

 How to Make Your Literary Magazine More Inclusive” in AWP’s The Writer’s Notebook, Oct.
 16, 2017

-“This isn’t a poem about motherhood” and “Recipe to reduce pain” in Daughter, May 20, 2017
+“This isn’t a poem about motherhood” and “Recipe to reduce pain” in Daughter literary magazine (defunct), May 20, 2017

-“On that one-way trip to Mars”, “Application to NASA”, “Moon, or no moon”, “The martian comes to me”, “A speck of pain”, “I give a cosmic middle finger”, “Aging with the solar system”, and “You magnify the universe” in The Deaf Poets Society’sCrips In Space” issue, May 4, 2017
+“On that one-way trip to Mars”, “Application to NASA”, “Moon, or no moon”, “The martian comes to me”, “A speck of pain”, “I give a cosmic middle finger”, “Aging with the solar system”, and “You magnify the universe” in The Deaf Poets Society: an online journal of deaf and disabled literature & arts, “Crips In Space” issue, May 4, 2017

 “I am rotting log of wood”, “Harriet Tubman was disabled”, “Rikkud”, “How to feel beautiful”, and “Tin•ni•tus” in Tiny Tim Literary Review, Feb.
 20, 2017

-Application to NASA“, “I am rotting log of wood“, and “Harriet Tubman was disabled” in Noble/Gas Quarterly, Dec.
+Application to NASA“, “I am rotting log of wood“, and “Harriet Tubman was disabled” in Noble/Gas Quarterly (defunct), Dec.
 23, 2016

 “How to feel beautiful” in The Deaf Poets Society, Oct.
 5, 2016

-“Something happened on the day he died” in Snapdragon: A Journal of Art & Healing, June 11, 2016
+“Something happened on the day he died” in Snapdragon: A Journal of Art & Healing (defunct), June 11, 2016

-Aging with the solar system” in Black Heart Magazine, April 17, 2016
+Aging with the solar system” in Black Heart Magazine (defunct), April 17, 2016

 &Emma” in Temptation Magazine, Jan.
 25, 2016